theAroras/about-us/README.md

 **aryamanarora** — _I, too, am an admin of **@theAroras**.
 I have contributed only one of my repositories to this organization, by the name of [**2048-multiplayer**](https://github.com/theAroras/2048-multiplayer), which has been forked by **[@es](https://github.com/es)**.
 I started using GitHub on Wednesday, June 25th, 2016, at have a total of 140+ commits this year._

+## How to contribute to *@theAroras*

+In order to contribute to **@theAroras . . .
+Well, sorry, but this is currently in the making.
+You will be able to contribute to **@theAroras** once its Wiki is created, which is coming soon . . .

 ## Our mission that we must achieve as the *@theAroras*

 > We, as **@theAroras**, want to prove ourselves to create awesome repositories, Gists, Wikis, projects, issues, etc. on GitHub, despite the fact we are noob programmers.
 If a repository we have on our organization, @theAroras, is public, then we would like to make that particular repository the best repository we can make it, and make it very entertaining.